PiPc2/freedombone/README.md

 Both of the IP addresses are local IP addresses, typically of the form 192.168.x.x, with one being for the system and the other being for the internet router.

-If you are using FreeDNS as a dynamic DNS provider then you can add the following to your configuration file, setting the subdomain codes as appropriate.
-You can find the codes on the FreeDNS site under "Dynamic DNS" followed by "quick cron example" then look for the code on the last line between the ? and = characters.

-    FULLBLOG_FREEDNS_SUBDOMAIN_CODE=
-    REDMATRIX_FREEDNS_SUBDOMAIN_CODE=
-    MICROBLOG_FREEDNS_SUBDOMAIN_CODE=
-    OWNCLOUD_FREEDNS_SUBDOMAIN_CODE=
-    WIKI_FREEDNS_SUBDOMAIN_CODE=

 Save the configuration file and exit from your editor.

 Now you can begin the installation.
 If you are doing this on a Beaglebone Black: